Coding Interview Time Management: Two Bottlenecks

 A standard coding round gives you 45 minutes for 1-2 problems.
 Here's how to budget that time around the two bottlenecks.

 Steps 1 and 2 together take 8 minutes maximum.
-If you're spending 15 minutes on them, you haven't trained identification.
+If you're spending 15 minutes on them, you haven't trained yourself to spot patterns fast enough.
 If step 3 takes longer than 25 minutes, you probably started coding with an incomplete plan.

 The identification bottleneck

-Slow identification is easier to see on a real problem.
+Slow pattern reading is easier to see on a real problem.

 Take Minimum meeting rooms: Given a list of meeting intervals, find the minimum number of conference rooms needed so no two overlapping meetings share a room.